 Demand for incorporated anti-bacterial components

-After learning a thing or two about viruses and just how easily germs can spread, homebuyers are now opting to equip themselves with in-built anti-bacterial materials.
+Homebuyers are now opting to equip themselves with in-built anti-bacterial materials after learning a thing or two about viruses and just how easily germs can spread.

 You could expect to see requests for additional bathroom and hygiene components such as automatic hand dryers, non-touch soap dispensers and other sanitary properties included in the plans.

 Families want their houses to remain suitable for their needs and lifestyle regardless of the situation.
-For example, they are purposely constructing bedrooms that can later be transformed into extra living or office spaces once the kids leave the coop.
+For example, they purposely construct bedrooms that can be transformed into extra living or office spaces once the kids leave the coop.

-This works both ways as DINK couples (double income, no kids), expand and want to simply slide a wall across to partition into a baby room.
+This works both ways as DINK couples (double income, no kids) expand and want to slide a wall across to partition into a baby room.
 Adaptable accommodation is most definitely on the cards this year.

 Building for energy efficiency and the use of bio-design furniture are two relatively new concepts up for serious consideration with new homeowners.

-- Additional/larger windows for more natural light and enhanced airflow
+- Additional/more oversized windows for more natural light and enhanced airflow

 - Higher performance glazing and other cooling/heat-retaining materials